prakhar2020cs/food-delivery/README.md

-to login to restaurant use these credentials:-
+## To Login to Restaurant use these Credentials:-

 EMAIL: prakhar@gamil.com